 Why Blogspot Blogger?

-Why have I used a Blogger website and not created a full-blown dot-com website?
+Why has Blogger been used as a website?
+Why not a full-blown dot-com website?
 Well, Blogspot Blogger is free and works OK.
-Also, it will still be available after I've popped my clogs!
+Also, it will still be available after Terry has popped his clogs!

 Enjoying my site?

 Finding it useful?
-Perhaps buy me a coffee :)
+Perhaps buy Terry a coffee :)

 Click the link below.
 Much appreciated!